huma-engineering/huma-docs/data-collection/huma-app/features/managing-your-medications.md

 ![Medication module](../assets/ManageMeds01.png)

-You have access to the **Medication list**, which shows all medications added by you or your care team along with their dosage and recommended frequency, and the Medication log, which is a record of everything your have taken and when.
+You have access to the **Medication list**, which shows all medications added by you or your care team along with their dosage and recommended frequency, and the **Medication log**, which is a record of everything your have taken and when.

 ![Medication module](../assets/ManageMeds02.png)